sunnysallow/sunnysallow/README.md

-I like Aizawa and Radiohead
+I love Aizawa and Radiohead !!! >.<

-He/They
+he/they ..
+Demifluid, Demiaroace, Androsexual

-Mainly in Mha Area or island!
+Mainly in Mha Area or island !!

-🖤 18th May is my birthday!
+🖤 18th May is my birthday, i want presents../j

 ⚠️

-‪‪❤︎ ‬no specific dni criteria
+‪‪❤︎ ‬no specific dni criteria, just be nice <3

 💢

-🖤 always interact with a little caution!
+🖤 always interact with a little caution !!

 🐱‪‪

-❤︎‬ Multi-Fandom
+❤︎‬ Multi-Fandom, main fandom is MHA :3